RULANG PRIMARY SCHOOL 1930 – 2020

 The People Developer Standard Award, the Singapore Innovation Class Award, the Singapore Quality Class Award, the School Distinction Award, the School Excellence Award, the Best Practice Award for Teaching and Learning, the Best Practice Award for Staff Well-Being, the Best Practice Award for Student All-Round Development and the Outstanding Development Award for Character Development achieved over the years and revalidated in 2012 attest to Rulang’s commitment towards building a Quality Education Service.

-Under the leadership of Mr Eugene Ong, our Principal, since 2013, and with the staff’s commitment and dedication, pupils’ passion for learning and parents’ support, the school will continue to provide quality education to our pupils.
-With the school’s decades of rich history, progression and accomplishments, we are confident that Rulang will continue to be a nurturing school for our “Scholars of Tomorrow”.
+In 2020, Ms Tracy Tan was appointed as Rulang’s new Principal, and with the staff’s commitment and dedication, pupils’ passion for learning and parents’ support, the school will continue to provide quality education to our pupils.
+With the school’s decades of rich history, progression and accomplishments, we are confident that Rulangnites will continue to be nurtured as “Scholars Of Tomorrow”.